cosmos/cosmos-sdk/docs/gaia/deploy-testnet.md

-# Deploy a private testnet
+# Deploy your own testnet

 There are a variety of ways to setup either local or remote networks with automation, detailed below.
 All the required files are found in the [networks directory](https://github.com/cosmos/cosmos-sdk/tree/develop/networks) and additionally the `local` or `remote` sub-directories.